itsjustRam/log-analysis/README.md

 A simple network traffic analyzer

-Building network analyzer to detect IP address which are nvolved in malicious activities such as spamming, hacking attempts, DDoS attacks.
+Building network analyzer to detect IP address which are involved in malicious activities such as spamming, hacking attempts, DDoS attacks.

 Done: